ned2/melbviz/README.md

 ## A: Workshop Instructions

+_Note: I will be updating these instructions to use mybinder.org directly rather than repo2docker, which is the tool that powers Binder._

 These instructions will create a Docker image containing the full environment required to complete the workshop.
 To follow them, you will first need to
 install: